 This keto mug cake is incredible.
-The fluffy crumb, the rich frosting - it's such a wonderful indulgence and it's ready in 10 minutes!
+The fluffy crumb, the rich frosting - it's such a wonderful indulgence, and it's ready in 10 minutes!

-I love making mug cakes.
+That's why I love making mug cakes.
 It never ceases to amaze me, the magic that happens inside the microwave to turn a small ramekin filled with a quickly-mixed batter into an actual, real, delicious cake.

 In this recipe, I decided to take it up a notch and added frosting.
 As a result, this keto mug cake is incredible!
-It's a true indulgence that's ready in minutes, and I love the built-in portion control of making such a small cake.
+It's a true indulgence that's ready in minutes, and I love the built-in portion control of making a small cake.